Definition - What does Vaginal Rugae mean?

 - Estrogen deficiency as occurs after menopause (estrogen helps maintain the rugae while its lack makes them less prominent)

 - Childbirth (the rugae are more pronounced in women who have not given any birth as compared to women with multiple children.
-They completely relax during childbirth, thereby facilitating the process)
+They completely relax during childbirth to facilitate the process)

 - Prolapse of pelvic structures